adonisjs/v5-docs/content/guides/database/query-builder.md

 ## Raw queries
 Raw queries allows to execute a SQL statement from a string input.
 This is usually helpful, when you want to execute complex queries that are not supported by the standard query builder.

-You can create an instance of the raw query builder using the `.rawQuery` metho.
+You can create an instance of the raw query builder using the `.rawQuery` method.
 It accepts the SQL string as the first argument and its positional/named bindings as the second argument.

 ```ts
 import Database from '@ioc:Adonis/Lucid/Database'